 Scarab Development was established after the United Nations Conference on the Human Environment in Stockholm the year 1972.
 The objective was to establish commercial solutions to environmental issues.
-Today Scarab is a group of companies working with several applications of water purification in different business areas.
+Today Scarab is a cluster of companies working with several applications of water purification in different business areas.

 Some transformative thinking about the human environment